MED0001654827 – This website contains imagery which is only suitable for audiences 18+. All surgery contains risks, Read more here

 Consult with Dr Scott J Turner in Sydney

-Dr Scott J Turner is a Specialist Plastic Surgeon (FRACS) consulting at his Bondi Junction and Manly clinics in Sydney.
+Dr Scott J Turner is a Specialist Plastic Surgeon (FRACS) consulting at his Bondi Junction (Eastern Suburbs) and Manly (Northern Beaches) clinics in Sydney.
 Surgery is performed at accredited private hospitals in Sydney, including Bondi Junction Private Hospital, Delmar Private Hospital in Dee Why, and East Sydney Private Hospital.

 Every consultation is conducted personally by Dr Turner.
 There are no patient representatives or coordinators standing in for the surgeon.
-A minimum of two consultations is required before any surgery is booked, in line with AHPRA requirements.
+Under the Medical Board of Australia’s cosmetic surgery framework introduced on 1 July 2023, the consultation pathway includes a GP referral before the first surgical consultation, two consultations with the surgeon minimum, a seven-day cooling-off period after informed consent before surgery can be booked, and a $1,000 surgical deposit payable only after the second consultation, not before.
 The placement conversation gets real time at consultation, including detailed clinical examination, discussion of how the placement options interact with your specific anatomy and goals, and honest assessment of the trade-offs each option carries for your situation.

 If you’re considering breast augmentation surgery, the next step is to obtain a GP referral and book an initial consultation.
-Contact the practice on [email protected] or via the contact page to begin the process.
-For more detail on the procedure itself, see the breast augmentation page and the Breast Augmentation Sydney 2026 Guide.
+Contact the practice on 1300 437 758 or email [email protected] to begin the process.
+For more detail on the procedure itself, see the breast augmentation procedure page.